DavidRomanovizc/Qoinify/README.md

 ## Matching Engine

-Order Matcher is a program that uses an order book to match the buy order (bid) with the sell orders(ask) one or more when the units are matched or match sell order with one or more buy orders to make trades.
+Order Matcher is a program that uses an order book to match the buy order (bid) with the sell Orders(ask) one or more when the units are matched or match sell order with one or more buy Orders to make trades.

 ![img.png](img/matching_engine.png)